inspec/inspec/docs-chef-io/README.md

 pinned to commits in each repository, and the documentation files from those repositories and commits are vendored in `chef/chef-web-docs`.
-When the documentation is updated in a repository, those changes won't appear in docs.chef.io until the Hugo modules are updated to the new commit and then vendored files are updated.
+When the documentation is updated in a repository, those changes won't appear in docs.chef.io until the Hugo modules are updated to the new commit and the vendored files are updated.

-This can be useful if you want to update documentation in `inspec/inspec`, but don't want it to appear on docs.chef.io until a later date.
+We use Expeditor to submit a pull request to `chef/chef-web-docs` when Chef InSpec is promoted to stable.

 To update the Hugo module for documentation in `inspec/inspec`:

-1. Make sure your documentation changes are merged into master in `inspec/inspec`.
+1. Make sure your documentation changes are merged into master in `inspec/inspec/docs-chef-io`.
+1. Wait for Expeditor to submit a PR to `chef/chef-web-docs` after Chef InSpec is promoted to stable.

-1. Contact your friendly local Docs Team who will update the InSpec Hugo module for you.
+If you need to manually update the Chef InSpec documentation, you can contact your friendly local Docs Team who will update the Automate Hugo module for you.

 Or, for the adventurous:

 1. Make sure your documentation changes are merged into master in `inspec/inspec`.
 1. On a local clone of `chef/chef-web-docs` run:
-   1. `hugo mod get github.com/inspec/inspec/www`
+   1. `hugo mod get github.com/inspec/inspec/docs-chef-io`
    1. `hugo mod tidy`
    1. `hugo mod vendor`
 1. Submit a pull request to `chef/chef-web-docs`.

-This will updated the InSpec vendored files in `chef-web-docs/_vendor/github.com/inspec/inspec/www`, and update the commits in the go.mod and go.sum files in chef-web-docs.
+This will updated the InSpec vendored files in `chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io`, and update the commits in the go.mod and go.sum files in chef-web-docs.

 ## Local Development Environment